When should single moms or dads introduce a new partner to the kids?

 7. You want him all to yourself.

 This is not selfish.
 See #3.
 Not every relationship is meant for marriage or family.
-Having a lover that is separate from your daily life can be a fabulous arrangement.
+Having something casual or a friend with benefits that is separate from your daily life can be a fabulous arrangement.
 If that suits you, embrace it.